rafaelgou/rgou-wp-media/Explanation.md

 },
 ```

-The classes are loaded on the main plugin file (`rgou-wp-media.php`),as using the autoload directly can lead to conflicts with other plugins.
+The classes are loaded on the main plugin file (`rgou-wp-media.php`), as using the autoload directly can lead to conflicts with other plugins.

 **Second tweak**: Tests were adjusted to use patterns from [imagify-plugin](https://github.com/wp-media/imagify-plugin).
-This allows to bootstrap integration tests separatedly from unit tests.
+This allows to bootstrap integration tests separately from unit tests.

 ### Settings page